4 Artillery Regiment (South Africa): Regimental Colours

 In March 1973 the unit broke with artillery tradition, which recognises the unit's guns as its colours, and took possession of a regimental colour, becoming the first artillery regiment to be presented with a regimental colour and claims to be the first to have appointed an honorary colonel.

 Insignia

+Master Gunners

+At least six people serving with 4 Artillery have had the prestigious award conferred on them of Master.Gunner.
+This includes three commanding officers, two second-in-commands and at least one Battery Sgt Major.